Upgrading Halogen Headlights to HIDs or LEDsLast Updated August 8, 2023 | Meghan Drummond

 - Can be expensive

 HID and LED headlights are both considerable upgrades from halogen.
 If you’re not sure about upgrading to a new technology, you can also try a higher quality halogen bulb which can help to increase your visual field in low light driving scenarios.
 The benefit of a better halogen bulb is that you can install it yourself since it doesn’t need new housings or additional equipment.
 Upgraded halogens are still a significant upgrade from standard halogens, and should help to increase your range of vision during late night drives.
+If your lights are still dim after upgrading, it might be time to restore your headlight housings.

 Image Credit: https://tinadh.com